peteroupc/peteroupc.github.io/random.md

 <a id=Games></a>
 #### Games

-Many kinds of games generate game content based on apparent randomness, such as&mdash;
+Many kinds of game software generate game content based on apparent randomness, such as&mdash;

 - procedurally generated maps for a role-playing game,
 - [**shuffling**](#Shuffling) a digital deck of cards for a solitaire game, or